How are the card requirements set by industry?

 Phil Wilbraham – BSc, CEng, MICE, MIHT, DMS - a chartered civil engineer who has worked as a consultant, contractor and client.
 He spent 20 years working for Heathrow Airport, leading the Terminal 5, Terminal 2 and third runway programmes.
 He is a non executive director of Epsom and St Helier Hospital Trust, Keltbray and Wilson James, and he is chair of Trustees at BRE and the BAA Pension Scheme, and also co-chair of Constructing Excellence.

-Richard-Clarke.jpgRichard Clarke - National Apprenticeships and Skills Officer (Construction), Unite the Union
+Richard-Clarke.jpgRichard Clarke - National Apprenticeships & Skills Officer, Unite the Union

 Richard served his apprenticeship in the electrical contracting industry, leading to becoming a JIB Approved Electrician and union representative, working on industrial, commercial and domestic contracts and projects across the public and private sectors.
 Richard sits on the JIB National Board, and is a Trustee of the industry apprenticeship training provider JTL, NET (National Electrotechnical Training) and TESP (The Electrotechnical Skills Partnership), as well as representing the union and advocating for its members in regard to apprenticeships, skills and competency across UK construction and the built environment